What is Vault Platform?

 How does it work?

 Vault Platform is a mobile app that can be downloaded from the Apple App Store or Google Play.
 Your Vault is your own personal safe space where you can record your concerns and add evidence of your experience.
-Anything you add remains securely encrypted on your device and is not visible to your organization until you submit an official report.
+Anything you add remains securely stored on your device and is not visible to your organization until you submit an official report.

 Why should I use Vault Platform?